openframeworks/ofBook/chapters/memory/chapter.md

 p1 = moveParticle(p1);
 ```

-So we pass a copy of our particle to the function which modifies it's values and returns a modified copy which we then copy into p1 again.
+So we pass a copy of our particle to the function which modifies it's values and returns a modified copy which we then copy into `p1` again.
 See how many times we've mentioned copy in the previous sentence?
-The compiler will optimize some of those **[BD: Those what?
-Copies?]** out, and for small objects it's perfectly ok to do that, but imagine we had something like this:
+The compiler will optimize some of those copies out, and for small objects it's perfectly ok to do that, but imagine we had something like this:

 ```cpp
 vector<Particle> moveParticles(vector<Particle> ps){